mkvesala/CMPS14-ESP32-SignalK-gateway/README.md

 2. Learn ESP32 capabilities for other digital boat projects that are on my backlog
 3. Refresh my vague C/C++ skills as I have not delivered any code since 2005 (and before that mostly Java and Smallworld Magik)

-This is not SensESP/PlatformIO project.
-Why?

-Well, this started Arduino-style by copying code from my previous project with Victron SmartShunt VEDirect reader.
+I started the project Arduino-style by copying code from my previous project (ESP32 Victron SmartShunt VEDirect reader).
 Then, I just wanted keep playing around with Arduino.
 However, my next project will be most likely based on SensESP just to keep things less complicated for myself.

 ## Release history